Uthman ibn Abi al-As: Early life and governorship of Ta'if

-Uthman was a son of Abu al-As ibn Bishr ibn Abd Duhman of the Banu Thaqif.
+Uthman was a son of Abu al-As ibn Bishr ibn Abd ibn Duhman of the Banu Thaqif.
 The Thaqif were the dominant tribe of the town of Ta'if in the Hejaz (western Arabia).
 Uthman belonged to the prominent Banu Hutayt family of the Banu Jusham, which was one of two principal branches of the Thaqif.
 Uthman had five brothers, al-Hakam, al-Mughira, Abu Umayya, Abu Amr—all of whom were sons of Uthman's mother Fatima bint Abd Allah—and Hafs.
 According to a different account, Uthman's mother was Safiyya, a daughter of the founder of the Umayyad house, Umayya ibn Abd Shams.
 Uthman's wife, Rayhana, belonged to the same house, being the daughter of Umayya's son Abu al-As.

 Uthman was the youngest member of a six-man delegation of Thaqif representatives sent to establish peace with the Islamic prophet Muhammad on 9 December 630, shortly before the Muslim conquest of their city in 631.
 The delegation embraced Islam during this meeting, though the 9th-century historians al-Waqidi and Umar ibn Shabba hold Uthman had already converted to Islam during a previous visit to Muhammad in Medina, but had kept it secret from his tribe.
 Despite his youth, Muhammad declared Uthman governor of Ta'if.
 His appointment stemmed from his apparent zeal in studying Islam and the Quran, as testified to Muhammad by Abu Bakr, the future first caliph (leader of the Muslim community).
 Uthman's jurisdiction was over the settled inhabitants of Ta'if and its environs (the Hawazin nomads were governed by Malik ibn Awf al-Nasri) and he remained in the post at the time of Muhammad's death in 632.
 He was the first member of the Thaqif to achieve prominence under Islam.

 After the death of Muhammad, many Arab tribes rebelled against the nascent Muslim state.
 Uthman played a key role maintaining the loyalty of the Thaqif to Islam.
 During the Ridda wars launched by Abu Bakr against the rebel tribes, Uthman dispatched a force from Ta'if against rebel clans from the tribes of Azd, Bajila and Khath'am in Yemen (southwestern Arabia).
 He later raised an army from the city under the command of his brother to assist Medina's war efforts.
 Abu Bakr kept Uthman in his post as did his successor Caliph Umar.